 Discover hidden works of art

 Have you heard of land art, an artistic current in which landscape and creation merge?
 In Spain, you will find several places like this.
 For example, the Oma Forest (Basque Country), a magical space created by Agustín Ibarrola.
-Will you be able to find the almost 50 works of art hidden in the tree trunks?
+Will you be able to find the more than 30 works of art hidden in the tree trunks?
 Another example: in the Sierra Norte in Madrid, you will find what is known as the “Valley of Dreams”, in which more than 60 sculptors have created more than 100 works of art of exceptional beauty.
 Not far from Madrid, in Cuenca, you can visit the “Route of the Faces“.
-This natural site in the Buendía reservoir is made up of around twenty sculptures up to six metres high that began to be carved out of the rock in 1992.
-You will also be amazed by ”impossible“ and inspiring works of art in Las Batuecas Nature Reserve (Salamanca) or in the Monegros desert (Navarre).
+This natural site in the Buendía reservoir is made up of some twenty sculptures up to six metres high that Eulogio Reguillo and Jorge Maldonado began to sculpt in 1992.
+You will also be amazed by ”impossible“ and inspiring works of art in Las Batuecas-Sierra de Francia Nature Reserve (Salamanca) or in the Monegros desert (Huesca), near the town of Alcubierre.

 Take ”forest baths“